jguo225/628-Module2/README.md

   * `-`
   * `-`
 * Data
+  * fist2000.csv: first 2000 rows of data
+  * train_data.csv
-  * testval_data.csv, train_data.csv and description
+  * pdf: data description
 * Image
-  * Images that were later used in the presentation.
+  * Images that were later used in the presentation or summary, and others unused.
 * Jupyter
   * Contains two ipynb files, a "TheFullNotebook.ipynb" and "Executive Summary.ipynb".
 The latter one is our executive summary file created by Jupyter Notebook.
 Printing it using Cmd+P will result in 5 pages.
-* Reference
-  *
 * Not Important
   * Not that important files irrelevant to the homework, stuffs like testing on Jupyter Notebook.